Descriptor-Libraries/descriptor-libraries-framework/README.md

 - I simplified the data delivered by the search endpoint to only necessary data, making the endpoint 10 times faster.

+- Added a React development container (`frontend.dockerfile`).

 - I'm starting development on a new front end using React.

+### To Do:

+- Add ability to select molecule and retrieve neighbors based on molecular fingerprint or umap distance.

+- Clean up backend code (it is very messy).

+- Incorporate Razi submodule for SQLAlchemy + RDKit database cartridge.

+- Evaluate database structure.